 Before each injection, you may be given other medications to prevent certain side effects of rituximab.

-If you have ever had hepatitis B, rituximab can cause this condition to come back or get worse.
-You will need frequent liver function tests during treatment and for several months after you stop using this medicine.
+If you've ever had hepatitis B, using rituximab can cause this virus to become active or get worse.
+You may need frequent liver function tests while using this medicine and for several months after you stop.

 If you need surgery, tell the surgeon ahead of time that you are using rituximab.